-This article will consider how you can go about writing the financial section of your business plan.
+This article will consider how you can go about writing the financial summary of your business plan.

 An example of an introduction is as follows: